parttimenerd/dance-course-planner/README.md

 ```

 ## Build

 To build the project for production, run:

 ```bash
 npm run build
 ```

 The built files will be in the `dist` directory.
+The build process will automatically:

+- Bundle and optimize all assets with the correct base path
+- Copy `schedule.json` from the root directory to the `dist` folder (if it exists)

+**Note**: Make sure you have `schedule.json` in the root directory before building, otherwise you'll need to add it manually to the `dist` folder after deployment.

 ## Deployment